-As I’m building out an Ethernet based Matter device, I wanted to get something called On Network Commissioning up and running.
+As I’m building out an ethernet based Matter device, I wanted to get something called On Network Commissioning up and running.

 In this post, I’ll explore what steps I need to take in order to enable it on a Waveshare ESP32-S3-ETH devkit.